rubyconfig/config/README.md

 You may customize the behavior of RailsConfig by generating an initializer file:

-    rails g rails_config
+    rails g rails_config:install

-This will generate `config/initializers/rails_config.rb` with a set of default settings.
+This will generate `config/initializers/rails_config.rb` with a set of default settings as well as to generate a set of default settings files:

+    config/settings.yml
+    config/settings/development.yml
+    config/settings/production.yml
+    config/settings/test.yml

 ## Accessing the Settings object